Kunal Mitra

 Basab Mitra, popularly known by his stage name Kunal Mitra (কুনাল মিত্র), was an Indian actor who appeared in Bengali films and television.

 Early life

 Kunal Mitra was an Indian film actor who has performed in Bengali movies and TV shows.
 He was recognized as Councilor Janardan Jana from the famous television show Raja & Goja: Bindass Moja Zee Bangla.
 He played the role of councilor of Ward no. 420; his conclusive movie was Chhaw-a Chhuti.
 Kunal was born in Kolkata, West Bengal, India.
-He was the grandchild of the famous movie maker Debaki Kumar Bose and son of Mr.Basab Mitra, and Mrs. Mitra Kunal has two children Gaurab, and Deborah.
-He was married to Ruma Mitra in 1992, and they have two children Gaurab and Deborshi.
+He was married to Ruma Mitra in 1992, and they have two sons.

 Career

 Mitra began his career in television with the comedy serial Ebar Jombe Mawja on 1994.
 He appeared in about 300 shows and serials, and around ten feature films.

 He achieved success as Councilor Janardan Jana in the popular show Raja & Goja: Bindass Moja on the Zee Bangla television channel, where he played a councilor of Ward no. 420 who performed many anti-social activities.
 His last film was Chhaw-a Chhuti.